soundpress/RulesOfNYC/docs/c16/index.rst

          (B) be located in a building, a portion of which was occupied at any time for manufacturing, commercial or warehouse purposes;

-         (C) lack a residential certificate of occupancy issued pursuant to MDL § 301, as further delineated in 29 RCNY § 2-08(b) of these rules;
+         (C) lack a residential certificate of occupancy issued pursuant to MDL § 301, as further delineated in 29 RCNY § 2-08(b);

          (D) except as set forth below in 29 RCNY §§ 2-08(a)(4)(ii), and (iii), be located in a geographical area in which the Zoning Resolution permits residential use as of right or in which the residential use may become a use as of right as a result of approval of a grandfathering application, in accordance with MDL §§ 281(2)(i), or (iv); or is located in a study area designated by the Zoning Resolution for possible rezoning to permit residential use, in accordance with MDL § 281(2)(iii);